mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 In our modified data set for our OLAP reporting tool, we'd want a column for this data (maybe called "first referrer") that was populated with the `first_referrer` field generated by the above query.

-In both the above cases, we take data that we deduce about a dimension by scanning multiple rows of events data (in each case, about the "user" dimension), and add it into an additional column so that it is available on every row.
+In both the above cases, we take data that we deduce about a dimension by scanning multiple rows of events data (in each case, about the "user" dimension), and add it into an additional column in or OLAP data set so that it is available on every row.
 This means that it is straightforward for the OLAP tool to identify events that should be aggregated together when slicing and dicing by that dimension, without having to scan multiple lines of data.

+Back to [top] (#top).

 <a name="practical"><h3>4.
 Some practical considerations related to star schemas and columnar databases</h3></a>